chenming-wu/pymdp/README.rst

 ------
 Notice
 ------
-This library is **no longer actively maintained**.
-If you come across any complications during the compilation process, we suggest exploring the option of using a previous version of VCPKG from the year 2020.
-This approach has proven to be effective for numerous users who encountered similar issues and reached out to us via email.
+This library is **no longer actively maintained** by the original author.

+I'm not planning to maintain it either, but I wanted to install it (in Windows) and use more recent versions of the dependencies (CGAL, Eigen, and PyBind11).

+I tried to change as little as possible the source code and updated the python setup process.

 ----------
 Dependency